SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

 are value types.

 Swift structures and enumerations are also value types.
-This means that any instances you create – and any value types they have as properties – will always be copied when they are passed around.
+This means that any structure and enumeration instances you create – and any value types they have as properties – will always be copied when they are passed around.